 Rosie D., et al. v.
 The Governor, United States District Court, Western Division.
 In a memorandum of decision dated January 26, 2006, the District Court ruled in favor of a class of Medicaid-recipient children that the Commonwealth fails to provide the in-home and community-based services required under the Early and Periodic Screening, Diagnosis and Treatment ("EPSDT") provisions of the Medicaid Act.
 In February 2007, the District Court adopted the defendants' proposed remedial plan, with some modifications, and, in July 2007, entered judgment in accordance with that plan, as modified.
 The Commonwealth did not appeal from that judgment; instead MassHealth has implemented all required program changes.
 Although the monitoring period had been set to expire December 31, 2012, the court has subsequently extended the monitoring period several times, most recently through December 31, 2018.
-MassHealth estimates that its implementation of program changes in compliance with the court's remedial orders will continue to increase its costs, including administrative costs, prospectively by over \$20 million annually.
-The Commonwealth maintains that it is in full compliance with the court's judgment.
-A status conference is scheduled for April 5, 2018.
+The Commonwealth maintains it is in full compliance with the Court's judgment.
+MassHealth estimates its implementation of program changes in compliance with the court's remedial orders will continue to increase its costs, including administrative costs, prospectively by over \$20 million annually.
+Judge Ponsor will retire in the summer of 2019, and will transition this case to Judge Stearns.
+The next hearing, with Judge Ponsor presiding, and Judge Stearns assisting, is scheduled for September 17, 2018, at which time the Court will entertain motions from the parties regarding: the status of the Commonwealth's compliance with the judgment; the legal significance, if any, of certain voluntary "disengagement criteria"; and the termination of court monitor and reporting provisions.